-This page is intended to answer most of the questions that bands, callers and dancers might have about contra dances sponsored by the Portland Country Dance Community (PCDC).
+This page is intended to answer most of the questions that bands, callers and dancers might have about Portland contra dances sponsored by PCDC.

 PCDC dances are held on the second, fourth and fifth Saturdays of the month at the Fulton Park Community Center, 68 SW Miles, in Portland, 503-823-3180.
 (First and third Saturday dances are held here also but are sponsored by other groups.)
 There are occasions (such as the Portland Megaband dance and the Dusk-til-Done dance) when Saturday dances are held in other locations, and PCDC also sponsors special dances (e.g. New Year’s Eve) that are usually in other locations as well.
 These are noted elsewhere on the website.